 * Until you exceed the 6 allowable transfers from a savings account per Regulation D.

 As a benefit to our members, Heartland FCU offers Courtesy Pay for our members’ checking accounts.
 When used, this feature will save you overdraft fees charged by many other companies for returned items, as well as time and inconvenience.
 If Overdraft Protection is not assigned, or if there is not enough available to pay the item, Courtesy Pay may kick in and take your account up to $500 negative.
-A per item fee applies.
-May not cover everyday debit card purchases or ATM (see next tab).
+A per item fee applies and the service may not cover everyday debit card purchases or ATM (see next tab).
 This is automatic coverage as long as the following qualifications are met: